jjg/jsfs/docs/journal.md

 ## 12302024
 After overthinking it, I'm just going to pass the whole request object around.

 I'm calling the "jsfs address" `jspace` now.
-I just got tired of having to re-describe it.
+I don't love this name, but I just got tired of having to re-describe it.
 I also corrected the formatting of it in earlier journal entries.

+I've established something of a pattern for invoking the verbs.
+I'm passing the `jnode` and the `res` object in to all verbs, and the `req` as well for verbs that will consume data from the client (`POST`, `PUT`, etc).
+Each verb will be responsible for handling exceptions and setting the HTTP status if something weird happens while they're in control.
+This feels heavy-handed, and is going to make writing tests harder, but it will work and should make streaming data easier.

+Server is handling it's first requests tonight.
+It's just a `HEAD` request, and the results are pretty much rigged, but it at least demonstrates the verb calling pattern.
+There's no automated test for the `head` module yet, I'll leave that for another time when I have more energy.

 ## 12262024